jobisoft/DAV-4-TbSync/README.md

 # DAV-4-TbSync
-I want to do this and the CalDAV/CardDAV provider has always been a hidden part of TbSync.
-I now finished the external sync provider interface and decided to move the CalDav/CardDav stuff out of TbSync into its own extension.
+The CalDAV/CardDAV provider (prototype) has always been a hidden part of TbSync.
+Since I finished the external sync provider interface, I decided to move the CalDav/CardDav stuff out of TbSync into its own extension.

-This is not working, it is just a dump of the current status.
+This prototype is only retrieving the available resources (calendars, address books) from the server.
+It is not yet syncing any data.

-sabre/dav provider hookes into TbSync:
+### sabre/dav provider hookes into TbSync:

 ![image](https://github.com/jobisoft/EWS-4-TbSync/raw/master/screenshots/add_account.png)